Updated: Nov 27

 Thread snips are optional but very helpful.

-• For teens/adults I like to use thread snips like these.
+• For teens, adults and responsible kids I like to use thread snips like these.

 This is an essential tool.
 If you have a new machine check in the tool tray as they often come with them.
 Otherwise we like to use the long handled ones like these.